kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-added-to-cart-popup/README.txt

 = 1.3.7 = Released on Apr 03, 2019

-* New: Support to WooCommerce 3.6.0 RC1
+* New: Support for WooCommerce 3.6.0 RC1
-* New: Support to WordPress 5.1
+* New: Support for WordPress 5.1
 * New: Option to show/hide product price in popup
 * Update: Plugin Core

 = 1.3.6 = Released on Feb 02, 2019

-* New: Support to WooCommerce 3.5.4
+* New: Support for WooCommerce 3.5.4
 * Update: Plugin Core

 = 1.3.5 = Released on Dec 05, 2018

-* New: Support to WooCommerce 3.5.2
+* New: Support for WooCommerce 3.5.2
-* New: Support to WordPress 5.0.0
+* New: Support for WordPress 5.0.0
 * Update: Plugin Core

 = 1.3.4 = Released on Oct 24, 2018

-* New: Support to WooCommerce 3.5.0
+* New: Support for WooCommerce 3.5.0
 * Update: Plugin Core

 = 1.3.3 = Released on Sep 28, 2018